 Man killed by train in Portland

 Aug.
-26—Portland police are investigating the death of an unidentified man who was struck by a train near St. John Street Wednesday.
+27—Portland police are investigating the death of a man who was hit by a train near St. John Street on Wednesday.

-Officers responded to a call at about 6:15 p.m. and found the man, who died from his injuries.
-The incident took place between Congress Street and Park Avenue where a section of railway runs parallel to St. John Street.
+Officers responded to a call about 6:15 p.m. and found the man, who died from his injuries.
+The incident happened between Congress Street and Park Avenue, where a section of railway runs parallel to St. John Street.
+Police have not identified the man.

-It is being investigated by the Portland Police Department and Amtrak Police.
-The Office of the Chief Medical Examiner will determine the cause and manner of death.
+His death is being investigated by the Portland Police Department and Amtrak Police.
+The state medical examiner's office will determine the cause and manner of death.

-If anyone has any information that could assist police in this case, they are being asked to call the police department at (207) 874-8575.
+Anyone with information that could assist police in the case is being asked to call the police department at (207) 874-8575.